Programmable Media

 Configuration

 To use the Cloudinary .NET library, you have to configure at least your cloud_name.
-Your api_key and api_secret are also needed for secure API calls to Cloudinary (e.g., image and video uploads).
-You can find your product environment configuration credentials in the Dashboard page of the Cloudinary Console.
+An api_key and api_secret are also needed for secure API calls to Cloudinary (e.g., image and video uploads).
+You can find your product environment configuration credentials in the API Keys page of the Cloudinary Console.

 In addition to the required configuration parameters, you can define a number of optional configuration parameters if relevant.